inmnin/EKD-ICANN2024/README.md

     #ALPHA is the loss weight corresponding to the MAKD loss in the MAKD method
     ALPHA = 5

     #The train_type can be one of the following:    makd, pkd_skip, kd, baseline, tiny, minlmv1, or minlmv2
     train_type = "makd"

-    #The datasets are of the following types:    hotel, shopping, takeaways, movie, data4
+    #The datasets are of the following types:    movie, data4, takeaways, shopping or hotel
     data_set_type = "movie"
 ```
 After setting these parameters, you can just run main.py.
 Users can refer to the average of the accuracy of the predictions of the last 5 training rounds of experiments on the test set (that is, the accuracy that will be printed at runtime).